bharathiselvan451/Bitwarden_autobackup_aws/README.md

-Automation to export Bitwarden credentials and store them safely using AWS s3.
+Automation to export Bitwarden credentials and store them safely using AWS S3.

+MAINTAIN and DEPLOY the infrastructure using the provided Terraform files.

-To use this project, set the credentials on AWS secrets manager.
+To use this project, set the credentials on AWS Secrets Manager.

 Name the credentials as:
 BW_CLIENTID